-The current tax rate is 22% in Denmark and 21,4% in Sweden.
-The tax rate will decrease in Sweden next year to a level of 20,6%.
-Deferred tax stands for 22% on all time differences related to Denmark and 20,6% on all time differences related to Sweden between the result reported in the yearly report, the result reported in the tax return, and between the book value and taxable value of ERV Nordic's intangible assets, investment assets, operating equipment and debts.
+The current tax rate is 22% in Denmark and 20.6% in Sweden.
+Deferred tax stands for 22% on all time differences related to Denmark and 20.6% on all time differences related to Sweden between the result reported in the yearly report, the result reported in the tax return, and between the book value and taxable value of ERV Nordic's intangible assets, investment assets, operating equipment, technical liabilities and debts.

-The tax liable on the contingency reserves (contingent tax DKK 35.4m) is not shown in the balance sheet.
-Regarding the Danish contingency reserve, the technical provision is not expected to fall further below the level of 90% of December 31st 1994.
+The tax liable on the contingency reserves (contingent tax DKK 37.1m) is not shown in the balance sheet.
+Regarding the Danish contingency reserve, the technical provision is not expected to fall further below the level of 70% of December 31st 1994 where a further decrease of the contingency reserve is a demand.
 The Swedish contingency reserve is reported as an untaxed reserve.
 The calculation is based on a directive from the Swedish Financial Supervisory Authority.
 The directive indicates the maximum amount that may be allocated to the contingency reserve, based on written premium and the provision for claims outstanding.
-ERV Sweden continuously calculates the maximum scope for provisions.
-At year-end, the company had not utilized the maximum scope and does not expect further release from the Swedish contingency reserve than the ones done in 2017-2019.
+ERV Sweden continuously calculates the maximum scope provisions.
+At year-end, the company had utilized the maximum scope and does not expect further release from the Swedish contingency reserve than the ones done in 2017-2019.
 The tax liable on the Swedish contingency reserve is not provided for in the balance sheet due to no further expected releases.